Your Carpal Tunnel Resource in Mesa

 - Grip weakness, which may cause you to drop objects.

 If you are experiencing any of these symptoms, let your physician know.
 Do you live in Mesa and struggle with symptoms that could be caused by carpal tunnel syndrome?
-Take our free online risk assessment to have a health care professional at Four Peaks Plastic Surgery contact you with more information.
+Take our online risk assessment to have a health care professional at Four Peaks Plastic Surgery contact you with more information.
 Or, schedule your appointment by calling 480-257-2670.

 How is carpal tunnel syndrome diagnosed?